Rhodes-CS-Department/jupyterhub-deployment/README.md

 1. Give your account permissions to perform all admin actions necessary by running `./scripts/cluster_permissions.sh your-google-account`
 1. Install [Docker](https://hub.docker.com/editions/community/).
+1. Run `gcloud auth configure-docker` in order to be able to push to `gcr.io`.
 1. Install [Helm](https://helm.sh) following the instruction
    [here](https://helm.sh/docs/intro/install/), or on MacOS, run `brew install helm` if you are using homebrew.